unisdr/delta/_docs/division/division_import_guide.md

    - Keep file names consistent with CSV geodata column
    - Use WGS84 coordinates (EPSG:4326)
    - Simplify complex geometries if possible for better performance
+   - Consider using bundled FeatureCollections for efficiency
+   - Ensure proper topology (no self-intersections or invalid geometries)
+   - Include properties in GeoJSON that match CSV data when possible

 3. **General**:
    - Test with small datasets first